Privacy Policy

 - Hardware fingerprints (the device identifier is a random GUID, not derived from hardware characteristics)

-Before Librarian is available for purchase, you may submit a pre-launch interest form on our website to be notified when the product becomes available.
-When you submit this form, we collect the following data:
+Before Librarian was available for purchase, visitors could submit a pre-launch interest form on our website to be notified when the product became available.
+If you submitted this form, we collected the following data:

-- Email Address (required): Used solely to send you a one-time notification when Librarian is available for purchase.
+- Email Address (required): Used solely to send a one-time notification when Librarian became available for purchase.

 - Self-Description / Role (optional): Used to help us understand the types of users interested in the product.
-This field is not used to contact you or make decisions about you individually.
+This field was not used to contact you or make decisions about you individually.

 5. Legal Basis for Processing